kumahq/kuma-website/app/docs/dev/policies/mutual-tls.md

 A few considerations:

-- The `dpCert` configuration determines how often Kuma should automatically rotate the certificates assigned to every data plane proxy.
+- The `dpCert` configuration determines how often {{site.mesh_product_name}} should automatically rotate the certificates assigned to every data plane proxy.
 - The Secrets must exist before referencing them in a `provided` backend.

 ### Intermediate CA